Automate Sending Product Images with Integrated DAM Software

 In PhotoRobot’s workflow software, content distribution takes only a few clicks.
 There is no switching from one system to another, or copying & transferring files manually (or via script).

 Instead, all imagery is immediately ready after capture for upload and automatic publishing via the Cloud platform.
 Customers logged into the system can mark images ‘approved’ to publish instantly.
-They can host images via PhotoRobot Viewer, connect directly with eCommerce export feeds, or integrate with their own platforms via API.
+They can host images via PhotoRobot's 360 Product Viewer, or connect directly with eCommerce export feeds.
+It's also possible to integrate with their own platforms via API.

 Meanwhile, the cloud-based global CDN provides real-time image optimization for pixel-perfect resolution on any end-user device.
 Support for JSON and XML formats are available, as well as JPEG and WebP image formats.
 Customers can export images in bulk in the desired quality, format, and resolution from within the app or via a standalone export utility.
 Each item is in computer-readable format, with properties for: Name, ID, SKU, Status, Timestamp and more.